Lomzem/CSUChicoNotes/RELS-110/vedanta-the-upanishads-and-transformation-of-hinduism/vedanta.md

 - 500 BCE onward
 #definition/rels
 - Upanishads: last of the Vedas to be written, around 500 BCE
+- Upanishad: sit down next to in Sanskrit
 - Upanishads; meaning of life; escape from world
 - Axial Age??
 700-300 BCE
 - Worldwide transformation in religions